 Ask for support from family and friends.
 No one knows you better than your family, and these are the people most crucial to your ongoing efforts to remain sober —or come back from relapse should it occur.
 Ask them for help in supporting your goals.
 Also ask your friends for their support and encouragement.

 Stick to the essentials.
 After you pare down your workload, it’s a good idea to start sticking to the essentials.
-These are the basic strategies of taking good care of yourself, tending to your daily recovery routine, reading recovery-oriented or other inspirational literature, spending time with positive people, and pacing yourself.
+When dealing with a relapse (or threat of relapse), it’s doubly important to get back to the basics.
+These are the basic strategies of taking good care of yourself:

 Pay attention to your body’s needs.
 You are still in recovery and it may take quite some time to heal properly.
-During this early period of recovery it’s very important that you eat nutritious foods, hydrate properly with water, get at least eight to nine hours of uninterrupted sleep each night, and engage in some form of physical exercise daily.
+You are better equipped to deal with the threat of relapse, when your body is strong.
+During this early period of recovery it’s very important to take care of your body:

 Keep a list of coping tips with you at all times.
 You never know when a sudden craving will overtake you or when you’ll encounter triggers that may be too powerful to overcome without help.
 Have a list of coping tips with you at all times that you can quickly refer to and implement on a moment’s notice.
 This is all part of having an effective and workable plan.